Skip to content

 Commands are organized into logical groups:

-Schema Commands: validate, migrate, status, doctor Client Commands: generate Utility Commands: config, version, license
+Schema Commands: validate, migrate, status, doctor Client Commands: generate client, generate migration Utility Commands: init, config, version, license

 Schema Commands